microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 ![Sensitivity Label Recommendation](./assets/sensitivity-label-recommendation.png)

 Sensitivity labels can be used to control access to content using encryption, add watermarks or headers to content, apply access policies automatically, protect content in Teams, Groups, and SharePoint sites, protect chat and meeting data.
-Sensitivity labels are created and maintained in Purview - Information Protection and extend to Power BI and Microsoft Purview Data Map, and even integrate with third-party applications.
+Sensitivity labels are created and maintained in Purview - Information Protection and extend to Power BI, the Purview Data Map, and even integrate with third-party applications.
 [Supported data sources](https://learn.microsoft.com/en-us/purview/microsoft-purview-connector-overview) (see 'labeling' column).

-The label's scope determines the label's settings and its availability to apps and services.
+The label's scope determines the label's settings and its availability to other apps and services.
 The label's order in the list also sets its priority (with labels appearing lower on the list having a higher order number and thus higher priority).

 ![Applying Sensitivity Labels](./assets/applying-sensitivity-labels.png)

 Sub labels, or 'child' labels beneath a 'parent' label, present labels to users in logical groups.
-They do not inherit the protection settings of their parent label but do inherit their colour.
+They do not inherit the protection settings of their parent label, but do inherit their colour.

 Sensitivity labels are also recognized and used by Microsoft services like Microsoft Copilot for Microsoft 365 and Azure Information Protection.
-These services check the usage rights for the user and allow an extra layer of protection for labeled items.
+These services check the usage rights for the individual user at runtime, enabling an extra layer of protection for labeled items.

 ### Exercise: Implement Sensitivity Labels